 The training series is held in English.
 It includes a series of online sessions focusing on regulatory topics that are common to all health tech innovators globally.
 Depending on the needs of the participants, the remaining of the series will be tailored to take into account topics most relevant for the local industry.

-Concurrently, the digital regulatory tool Entries, that starts off from a minute pathway into medical device qualification and classification, is freely available to all local startups, university innovators and students until the end of 2021.
+Concurrently, the digital regulatory tool Entries, that starts off from a minute pathway into medical device qualification and classification, is freely available to all local startups, university innovators and students.
 The number of trainees and Entries subscribers in the Tampere region averages over 100 individuals.
 The overall satisfaction rate of the ongoing training program has reached 8.8 on the scale from 1 to 10, training content reaching an average of 9.3.

 “I have previously joined entrepreneur and fundraising events organised by Business Tampere and have found them very useful.
 As a founder and scientist, all information concerning a start-up, besides the core-tech that we mainly know thoroughly, like this regulatory essentials training series, has been very useful and valuable.
 Thank you!”,